opencog/learn/scm/gram-class/README.md

-There is a vague idea that some kind of binary optimization merge algorithm might be "even better", especially if it is well-founded on priciples of information theory.
+There is a vague idea that some kind of binary optimization merge algorithm might be "even better", especially if it is well-founded on principles of information theory.
 At this time, it remains a bit of a daydream, and maybe a mirage.
 See `gram-optim.scm` for more.